-Our substantial indebtedness could adversely affect our financial condition.
+\Our substantial indebtedness could adversely affect our financial condition.

-As of June 30, 2015, we had approximately \$91.0 million of total debt outstanding, classified as short and long term.
-The total debt outstanding as of June 30, 2015 consisted of \$45 million borrowed pursuant to a Credit Agreement dated June 30, 2014, as amended, and which has been paid off as of July 1, 2015, and the Note Purchase Agreement dated May 29, 2014 relating to the private placement of \$46.0 million aggregate senior secured notes (the "Notes").
+As of September 30, 2015, we had approximately \$46 million of total debt outstanding, classified as long term.
+The total debt outstanding as of September 30, 2015 related to a Note Purchase Agreement dated May 29, 2014 relating to the private placement of \$46.0 million aggregate senior secured notes (the "Notes").
 As a result of our substantial indebtedness, a significant portion of our cash flow will be required to pay interest and principal on the Notes if the Notes are not converted to shares of common stock prior to maturity.
 We may not generate sufficient cash flow from operations or have future borrowings available to enable us to repay our indebtedness or to fund other liquidity needs.